How To Quit Sugar: Your 6 Step Detox

 1. Start Hydrating

-There are so many reasons why water is important for vitality, including its ability to kick sugar cravings.
+There are so many reasons why water is important for vitality, including its ability to kick your sugar habit.
 Have you ever had a sudden sweet craving or unexpected hunger come on?
-Maybe you just at recently, which makes the sudden attack even stranger.
+Maybe you just ate recently, which makes the sudden attack even stranger.

-When you’re dehydrated, the body often confuses this with hunger, which makes you more likely to overeat or reach for unhealthy foods.
+When you’re dehydrated, the body often confuses this with hunger, which makes you more likely to overeat or reach for unhealthy food choices.

 2. Eat More Satisfying Foods